knoriy/split_peoples_speech/README.md

 ## TODO

-- [ ] Save transcript along with audio
+- [X] Save transcript along with audio
+- [X] Multithread all passes
 - [ ] checks to avoid processing samples twice
 - [ ] checks to avoid processing samples twice
 - [ ] Test with other languages